AtWIND-lab/.github/Profile/people.md

 ### **Jordan Fuentes Holden** — PhD Student
 <img src="./Images/Jordan.jpg" alt="Jordan Fuentes Holden" width="200">

+> Short bio:

-> Jordan’s research explores experimental wind turbine aerodynamics.
-He’s developing a smart wind turbine with trailing-edge flaps that can actively control the airflow around the blades and manipulate its wake to improve efficiency and overall performance.
+> Research project: I develop a smart wind turbine with trailing-edge flaps that can actively control the airflow around the blades and manipulate its wake to improve efficiency and overall performance.
 ---